 24. I worked both regular shifts and overtime during the shutdown.
 Will I be paid both my regular pay and overtime pay for the shutdown period?

 Yes.
 Under the Government Employee Fair Treatment Act, employees affected by the shutdown (whether they were furloughed or required to work) should have received all the back pay they are owed, including any overtime.

 25. I am a federal employee who was on furlough during the shutdown.
 Will I recover under these lawsuits?

 You are not entitled to receive any monetary compensation under these lawsuits.
 The FLSA lawsuit seeks compensation for employees who were forced to work without timely pay.
-The constitutional lawsuit sought declaratory and injunction (non-monetary) relief and has been dismissed.
-You will, however, have received the back pay you otherwise would have earned during the shutdown under the Government Employee Fair Treatment Act.
+You should have, however, received the back pay you otherwise would have earned during the shutdown under the Government Employee Fair Treatment Act.

 26. Who do I contact with questions about the FLSA litigation?

 27. In addition to filing these lawsuits, what else did NTEU do in response to the shutdown?

 NTEU worked constantly with our allies on Capitol Hill to end the shutdown and to ensure that all employees denied pay during the shutdown were fully paid.
 We were very pleased that Congress enacted the Government Employee Fair Treatment Act to guarantee payment for shutdown-affected employees.
 NTEU will also continue its efforts to avoid future shutdowns.